 In late 2020 A16z put out an article on the Power of Social+ where they said:

 Tiktok.
 Fortnite.
 Minecraft.
 Pinduoduo.
 These phenomena are what I call “social+” companies: companies that take a single category—from gaming to music to ecommerce—and build an integrated social experience around it.

 Any product that has a social component baked in has fundamental and asymmetric advantages over competing non-social products in that category: better growth loops, better engagement, better retention, better defensibility.
 And because social+ companies are network and community driven, that advantage accumulates over time.

 The key takeaway for Social+ is the power of network and community driven ambitions.
 A16z highlights the value in a strong community and begins to expose a roadmap for the future of social, but misses the mark by excluding the additional benefits decentralization will provide.

-With open decentralized technology like the software available at Elastos we now have an opportunity to demonstrate Social+ in a way where communities control their own digital footprints and the data they produce.
+With open decentralized technology we now have an opportunity to demonstrate Social+ in a way where communities control their own digital footprints and the data they produce.

 We Learn By Doing.

-The product strategy and business operations for new products and services based on this emerging Web 3.0 technology are currently underway at Tuum Technologies.
-The development team has built the very first web based decentralized Social+ framework that is currently in Alpha testing.
+The product strategy and business operations for new products and services based on this emerging technology are currently underway at Tuum Technologies.
+The development team has been researching and developing verifiable data for years.

 Our lives are now linked to the apps, devices, and services that we use every day.
 But, with each new digital connection we expose our identity and data to new risks beyond our control.